sraghuvanshi/ModelBricks_source/README.md

 # ModelBricks.org

 Many computational models in biology are built and intended for "single-use"; the modeling assumptions and descriptions of model elements must be found in the corresponding paper.
 Expanding models to new and more complex situations is non-trivial.
 As a result, new models are almost always created anew, repeating literature searches for kinetic parameters, initial conditions and modeling specifics.
 It is akin to building a brick house starting with a pile of clay.
-Here we present tghe ​a database of ModelBricks - well-annotated, reusable component mechanisms that can be assembled into fully annotated mathematical models for cell biology.
+Here we present the ​a database of ModelBricks - well-annotated, reusable component mechanisms that can be assembled into fully annotated mathematical models for cell biology.
 Here we present a database of ModelBricks - well-annotated, reusable component mechanisms that can be assembled into fully annotated mathematical models for cell biology.

 ## Getting Started